Class 11 Biology

-A fruit usually consists of a wall and seeds.
+A fruit usually consists of a wall and one or many seeds.
 The wall of the fruit is called pericarp.
 The pericarp can be dry or fleshy.
 A fleshy pericarp is differentiated into three layers, viz. epicarp, mesocarp and endocarp.

 Ovules develop into seeds after fertilization.
 A seed is composed of a seed coat and an embryo.
 The embryo is composed of a radicle, an embryonal axis and one or two cotyledons.